gabrielcancel/google-data-analyst-case-study/README.md

     return R * c * 1000
 ```

-You can use the function to do the calculation.
+You can use this function to do the calculation.

 A new column is created for the distance travelled.